thackerc/data-science-homework/readme.md

 A simple classifier for the lucid dataset can be found in the [lucid](./lucid) folder in this repo.
 It was developed using Python 3.7.6.
 The pickled version of the trained model is in the same directory.
 Accuracy: `0.974237190558434`.
 Mean Squared Error: `0.025762809441565917`

-* XGBoost is a good choice for this type of problem as it does all the bagging, boosting and pruning of the data for you.
+* XGBoost is a good choice for this type of problem as it does all the bagging, boosting, pruning and normalization of the data for you.
 Particulary useful when the data set is annonymous.
+* The XGBoost model parameters were tuned and several other model types were tested in [./lucid/more.py](./lucid/more.py).
 * The lucid dataset is all continious data; so no dummies were needed and none of the columns needed to be dropped.
 * The labels don't give any information about how the data could be enhanced based on domain specific knowledge.
 * There were no missing values to address.
-* I tried performing standardization by centering and scaling all values, but this didn't affect the accuracy of the model.
-* With more time I would look at the distribution of each variable individually to see if some other transformation (e.g., log()) would be useful.I would like to investigate the class imbalance further as well.

 ## Updating and Adapting the Old Model